 Not directly related to Lyme, but general pain relief tips: http://www.witchesandsandwiches.com/forum/viewtopic.php?f=48&t=33

 Try this tea: mix equal parts fennel, coriander, cumin, and peppermint.
 Use 1-2 tsp per cup of boiling water, let it cool, and sip.
+Works best if you nibble on boiled artichoke while drinking it.

 Mix cocoa powder with the daily stevia.
 It should help.
 Avoid this if you have kidney problems.